 Barcelona is starting to move up the ranks in this race of global ecosystems, becoming one of the main innovation hubs in Europe not only in terms of multinational corporations, talent, knowledge and start-ups, but also in attracting international capital.

 The healthcare and life sciences sector is an example of this sprint, where foreign venture capital has injected more than €150 million in our start-ups over the past 5 years (2013-2018).
-In fact, more than half of all the operations closed included international investors, or 75% if we look only at the ones from last year.
+In fact, more than half of all the raised capital included international investors, or almost 70% if we look only at the ones from last year.
 The presence of up to 50 international capital firms (with at least 10 new ones popping up in 2016) positions Barcelona to become one of the most powerful magnets for investment in the coming years.

 Where do these investors come from and what are they risking?
 How is this growth expected to evolve?